Tox1cP4nd4/anticheat-research/src/iat_validator/README.md

 # 5- File on HD X Memory

-If the file is on HD, IaT points tothe function names.
+If the file is on HD, IaT points to the function names.
 But if it's loaded on memory, it points to the libraries addresses (names are substituted by addresses - linker)

 If loaded in memory: To obtain the names, we need to look at the ILT (Import Lookup Table).